yavwa/liteIM/README.md

 ## 5. Licensing

-Lite.IM is licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html) (AGPL-3.0-only) license.
+Shilling messenger is licensed under the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.en.html) (AGPL-3.0-only) license.
 This means you are free to share or adapt it in any way, but not for commercial use.

 ## 7. Bug Reporting